 Research shows that burglars usually spend no more than 60 seconds breaking into a home.
 Using locks on windows and doors is one of the most basic ways to increase the break-in time, which may cause burglars to look elsewhere.
 It is estimated that nearly one-third of all burglars enter through the front door, so install deadbolt locks for added security.
 Also consider using motion-sensor lights in the dark areas outside of your home, such as your garage or backyard.

 Manage the risk by enlisting help.

 Inform trusted neighbors, friends and family of your vacation plans and ask them to keep an eye on your property.
 Tell them how long you will be gone, as well as names and descriptions of anyone who may need access to your house.
 Always leave a house key and a phone number where you can be reached with a trusted individual.
 Avoid accidentally triggering your alarm by making sure anyone who will have access to your home knows how to properly operate your alarm system.
+Make sure all of your windows and doors are locked too.
+If you want to improve your home safety, you may consider getting new windows and doors.
+There are different types of windows and they all have different strengths and weaknesses.
+When it comes to security you have a large variety of windows to choose from; aluminum windows being the best choice for home security.
 If you will be taking an extended vacation, consider a house sitter and let your local police know when you will be away.

 Protect your home by being able to detect a burglar.